ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Links
 UART / USB selection works (although debug is still via USB) a switch on the back of the pico WBW

-A13,14,15 (RC2040 only) not needed with ROMWBW
+A13,14,15 (RC2040 only) not needed or used with ROMWBW

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
-Ill need a Pico2 to get this working. (got a pico2, still not working)
+Ill need a Pico2 to get this working. (got a pico2, still not working :) )

-Inreased bank ram so, With the latest ROMWBW.
+Inreased bank RAM so, With the latest ROMWBW.
 CP/M 3 and ZPM3 will now work.

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.